-Regarding CO2 emissions, results indicate that recognizing co-firing as a RES generates sharp increases because of reduced traditional RES (carbon-free) and more coal in electricity.
-This effect is more significant in Germany than in France due to much more coal capacities.
-Moreover, in the case of France, the magnitude of carbon increase highly depends on the share of nuclear, with fewer increase when old nuclear stations are prolonged.
-Finally, we show that including co-firing in the set of RES reduces the overall costs associated with managing the power system, because this allows complying with the RES constraint through a conventional and low-cost option that does not require additional investments in most cases.
-When balancing this cost saving with the increased social cost from higher CO2 emissions, results show the cost saving may be dominated by the increased carbon cost with a high carbon valuation around 100 Euros per tCO2.
-An exception comes from France when old nuclear stations are prolonged.
-In this case, the cost saving is very high and the increased CO2 emissions are slight (because massive cheap and carbon-free nuclear remains in base-load generation), so that the cost saving always dominates the increased carbon cost.
+Regarding CO_2 emissions, results indicate that recognizing co-firing as a RES generates sharp increases because of reduced traditional RES (carbon-free) and more coal in electricity.
+This effect is more significant in Germany than in France due to its much greater coal capacities.
+Moreover, in the case of France, the magnitude of carbon increase depends largely on the share of nuclear power, with fewer increases when old nuclear power stations are prolonged.
+Finally, we show that including co-firing in the set of RES reduces the overall costs associated with managing the power system, because this allows compliance with the RES constraint through a conventional and low-cost option that does not require additional investments in most cases.
+When balancing this cost saving against the increased social cost from higher CO_2 emissions, results show the cost saving may be dominated by the increased carbon cost with a high carbon valuation around 100 Euros per tCO2.
+An exception comes from France when the service life of old nuclear power stations is prolonged.
+In this case, the cost saving is very high and the increased CO_2 emissions are slight (because massive cheap and carbon-free nuclear power continues to be used for base-load generation) with the result that the cost saving always dominates the increased carbon cost.

 The remainder of the paper is organized as follows.
 Section 2 gives an overview of existing support schemes for renewable electricity in European countries that include provisions for co-firing.
 In section 3, we provide a brief presentation of the methodology and data.
-Section 3 presents results and discussions.
-Section 4 concludes.
+Section 4 presents results and discussions.
+Section 5 concludes.

-2. Co-firing in the renewables electricity support schemes of European countries: An overview
+2. Co-firing in the renewable electricity support schemes of European countries: An overview

-The option to co-fire biomass with coal has been implemented in numerous European coal power stations.
-Major co-firing applications include large coal plants such as Ferrybridge (2000 MW, UK), Fiddler's Ferry (2000 MW, UK), Amer (1000 MW, Netherlands), Gelderland (630 MW, Netherlands), Ensted (620 MW, Denmark), Lagisza (460 MW, Poland), etc.1
+The option to co-fire biomass with coal has been implemented in numerous European coalfired power stations.
+Major co-firing applications include large coal plants such as Ferrybridge (2000 MW, UK), Fiddler's Ferry (2000 MW, UK), Amer (1000 MW, Netherlands), Gelderland (630 MW, Netherlands), Ensted (620 MW, Denmark), and Lagisza (460 MW, Poland).1

 The treatment of co-firing in support schemes for renewable electricity is highly heterogeneous among European countries.
-In general, in most cases, co-firing is not accounted for as a RES, and, as such, it is not awarded with subsidies.
-However, there are notable exceptions to this, with significant countries of high coal electricity that have included provision for co-firing in their support schemes.
+In general, in most cases, co-firing is not counted as a RES, and, as such, it is not subsidized.
+However, there are notable exceptions to this, with some countries that generate significant amounts of electricity from coal having included provision for co-firing in their support schemes.
 Table 1 provides an overview of treatments for coal plants under co-firing in support schemes from different European countries.